 Born in Jasper, IN, April 20, 1938.
 Son of Rose (Blessinger) and Carl Buechlein, Holy Family Parish.
 Solemn profession of vows as a Benedictine monk, August 15, 1963.
 Ordained at Saint Meinrad Archabbey, May 3, 1964, for Saint Meinrad Archabbey.
 President-rector of Saint Meinrad School of Theology, August 1971–May 1982; president-rector of Saint Meinrad School of Theology and Saint Meinrad College, May 1982–May 1987.
 Named third bishop of the Diocese of Memphis, TN, by Pope John Paul II.
 Ordained and installed, March 2, 1987.
 Named fifth archbishop of Indianapolis by Pope John Paul II, July 14, 1992.
 Formally installed in metropolitan see of Indianapolis by Archbishop Agostino Cacciavillan, papal pro-nuncio to the United States, in SS.
 Peter and Paul Cathedral, September 9, 1992.

 Pope Benedict XVI has appointed Archbishop Joseph W. Tobin, C.Ss.R., the Archbishop Secretary of the Vatican Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, the sixth archbishop of the Archdiocese of Indianapolis.
 The Holy See made the announcement October 18, 2012 in Rome.
-Archbishop Tobin will be installed during a Mass on December 3 at SS.
+Archbishop Tobin was installed during a Mass on December 3, 2012 at SS.
 Peter and Paul Cathedral in Indianapolis.
 On November 7, 2016, he was appointed the Archbishop of Newark, N.J.
 He was officially made a Cardinal of the Catholic Church on November 19, 2016.